 But Munoz-Oca took it all in stride.
 While it was risky to allow consumers to make certain choices, he firmly believes that their input was valuable.

 “We want to educate people about what goes into growing grapes, making wine, and getting it to your glass,” said Munoz-Oca.
 “Because of the crowd’s decision, we were able to get more concentrated flavors from the grapes with more intense aromas.”

 One of the biggest lessons that I learned was about the barreling process.
 In this video, Munoz-Oca shares why new French Oak is used to age wine and the effect it will have on the Crowdsourced Cabernet.

 Participating in this process has taught me more than any tour ever could.
-My only disappointment about the Crowdsourced Cabernet program is that I will have to wait at least 16 months to taste the fruits of my labor.
+My only disappointment with the Crowdsourced Cabernet program is that I will have to wait at least 16 months to taste the fruits of my labor.

-You can still learn about wine making.
+You can still learn about winemaking.
 Visit Columbia Crest’s Crowdsourced Cabernet website to watch videos, see photos, and track the wine’s progress from vine to bottle.

 Frederick J. Goodall is the Editor-in-Chief of Mocha Man Style, media spokesperson, event host, photographer, and a top social media influencer in Houston, TX.
 He likes to write about fashion, cars, travel, and health.